Ruks-7/Automated-Testing-With-Selenium/README.md

 6. The contact information
 7. If the page has any images
 8. If the page has any videos
-9. Conduct and policy of the page
+9. Conduct and policy section
 10. Internship programs

 ### 1. Setting up the project